Dance in Cambodia: Classical dance

 Cambodia's premier performing art form is Khmer classical dance, or Robam Preah Reach Trop, a highly stylized dance form originating from the royal courts.
 Originally performed and maintained by attendants of the royal palaces, Khmer classical dance was introduced to the general public in the mid-20th century and became widely celebrated as iconic of Cambodian culture, often performed during public events, holidays, and for tourists visiting Cambodia.

 Performances feature elaborately costumed dancers performing slow and figurative gestures to the musical accompaniment of a pinpeat ensemble.
 The classical repertoire includes dances of tribute or invocation and the enactment of traditional stories and epic poems such as the Ramayana.
 Two of the most performed classical dances are the Robam Chuon Por ("Wishing dance") and the Robam Tep Apsara ("Apsara dance").

 Other names for Khmer classical dance include "Cambodian court dance" and "the royal ballet of Cambodia", although the latter term can also refer to the National Dance Company of Cambodia.
 In Khmer, it is formally known as Robam Preah Reach Trop (របាំព្រះរាជទ្រព្យ, lit. "dances of royal wealth") or Lakhon Preah Reach Trop (ល្ខោនព្រះរាជទ្រព្យ, lit. "theatre of royal wealth").
 It is also sometimes called Lakhon Luong (ល្ខោនហ្លួង, lit. "the king's theatre").
 During the Lon Nol regime of Cambodia, the dance tradition was referred to as Lakhon Kbach Boran Khmer (ល្ខោនក្បាច់បូរាណខ្មែរ, lit.
 "Khmer theatre of the ancient style"), a term that distanced it from its royal legacy.

 List of classical dances

 Folk dance

 Created in the 20th century are folk dances that emphasize that various cultural traditions and ethnic groups of Cambodia.
 Cambodian folk dances are usually more fast-paced than classical dances.
 The movements and gestures are not as stylized as classical dance.
-Folk dancers wear clothes of the people they are portraying such as Chams, hill tribes, farmers, and peasants.
+Folk dancers wear clothes of the people they are portraying such as Chams people, highlands ethnic minorities, farmers, and peasants.
 Some folk dances are about love or folktales.
 Most of the music of folk dances is played by a mahori orchestra.